talwrii/plugin-repl/README.md

 # Plugin repl - In-editor Scripting and Rapid Plugin Development
 [@readwithai](https://x.com/readwithai) ([Install](https://obsidian.md/plugins?id=plugin-repl), [🦋](https://bsky.app/profile/readwithai.bsky.social), [𝕏](https://x.com/readwithai), [blog](https://readwithai.substack.com/), [▶️](https://www.youtube.com/@readerai/shorts), [support](https:://ko-fi.com/readwithai), [Plugin REPL docs](https://readwithai.substack.com/p/obsidian-plugin-repl))

 Rapidly automate tasks from within notes.
-Test code for plugins without having to reload.
+Rapidly test and iterate on code for plugins without needing to reload.

-This plugin adds an emacs-like read evaluate print loop (REPL) to Obsidian.
+Plugin REPL adds an Emacs-like read evaluate print loop (REPL) to Obsidian.
-This lets you execute JavaScript directly in a document *and*, importantly, interact with Obsidian's plugin API to make Obsidian do things (like move the cursor, insert text, open files, etc).
+This lets you execute JavaScript directly in a document with a single key-press and see the result.
-You can also define new commands in JavaScript.
+It lets you interact with Obsidian's plugin API to make Obsidian do things (move the cursor, insert text, open files, etc).
+Once you have working code you define new commands directly in JavaScript within Obsidina.

-This can be useful when developing plugins or for "light-weight" scripting without having to develop a full plugin yourself.
+Plugin REPL can be useful when developing plugins or for "light-weight" scripting without having to develop a full plugin yourself.

 A range of convenience functions, partly inspired by emacs, is also provided to speed up development of straight-forward features.